JuliaGaussianProcesses/AbstractGPs.jl/docs/src/api.md

 # FiniteGPs and AbstractGPs

-In the realms of exact inference, there are two key types that AbstractGPs provides: `FiniteGP`, and `AbstractGP`.
+There are two core types that AbstractGPs provides: `FiniteGP`, and `AbstractGP`.

 ## FiniteGP